QuickLogic-Corp/qorc-sdk/qt_apps/qt_ssi_ai_app/GCC_Project/Readme.txt

        - create build commands for the new Target as .PHONY objects point to your new makefile

 Building:
-     Make sure "C:\GnuWin32\bin" is the first in the Path and TC_PATH is properly set.
+     Make sure "C:\GnuWin32\bin" is the first in the Path and QORC_TC_PATH is properly set.
      - At the command prompt just type "make" to build all
      - Type "make clean" to delete all the object files and output built
      - type "make target" to selectively build a Target (for example, "make HAL")